Some old stories, plus several shared on social media a few years ago:

-The Auclair house on Sawyer Street was haunted, as well as the “barn” that was down the road.
-Richard E. Auclair Sr. confirmed, “I lived in a haunted house on Sawyer Street, and I can tell you a few stories!”
+The Auclair house on Sawyer Street was haunted, as well as the barn that was down the road.
+A member of that family confirmed, “I lived in a haunted house on Sawyer Street, and I can tell you a few stories!”

 The Treadwell-Hale house on North Main Street had a ghost that “whispered by the top of the stairs back and forth towards the rear bedroom.”

-Bob Kay says, “The little gift shop on Elm St. near the police station is haunted.
+A reader wrote, “The little gift shop on Elm St. near the police station is haunted.
 I watched a tourist take a picture of an item on the shelf in the center of the store.
 In the background there was a boy about 10-12 in old clothes watching.
 When she looked up to check her picture there was no boy there.
-Who ever she is, she still has the picture.
+Whoever she is, she still has the picture.
 I saw the picture, and the boy was as solid as you and I and there was no place for him to hide.”
 The first owner of the building at 4 Elm St, constructed in 1847, was Benjamin Kimball.
 He is shown as the owner in the 1856 and 1872 maps.
 In 1884 the owner was Thomas E. Condon.
 During the Great Depression, this building was the “Free Store” where poor people could get basic provisions.

 She’s referring to the Richards House that once sat at Lords Square.
 In 1940 the home was moved over the High Street bridge to this location, and Mutual built a new service station which now houses Tick’s Auto Service.
-Bonnie Burns Giangrande also experienced hauntings while babysitting for Jane’s daughter and two other families who also lived in the house.
+A young woman also experienced hauntings while babysitting for families who lived in the house.
 She says the hauntings always happened in the attic.
-Dina Chiappini experienced these occurrences with her, and said, “we would never sit alone in that house!”
+Her best friend experienced these occurrences with her, and said, “we would never sit alone in that house!”

-JoAnn Wentworth wrote that the Sherborne Wilson-Samuel Appleton house on South Main Street next to the Choate Bridge is haunted.
+A former occupant of the Sherborne Wilson-Samuel Appleton house on South Main Street next to the Choate Bridge said the house is haunted.
 “I lived in one of the front apartments and Sarah Appleton was very active to both myself and my neighbors across the hall.
-There were rocking chairs rocking, lights on and off,and once via Ouija board she told us she died of a “crag”….one definition I found was describing a respiratory infection.”
+There were rocking chairs rocking, lights on and off, and once via Ouija board she told us she died of a ‘crag’…one definition I found was describing a respiratory infection.”

 A sea captain named McMahon built the large Federal era house at 2 Labor in Vain Road on the corner with Turkey Shore Road in 1832.
-Some people say the house is haunted.
+Two sisters who lived in the house swear that it is haunted.

-Heather Titilah Vieira lived in the house later and felt that it was haunted.
+A woman who lived in the house later said she felt that it was haunted.
 “I always heard noises along the side of the house facing #3, rapping noises, thumping noises, creaks on the inside stairs. – we’d look out the door and windows to see if someone was there and never saw anyone!”

 Kathleen Hegarty commented, “I’m at 82 High Street.
 Everyone else tells me that my house is haunted, but alas, they must be shy of me.
 Too bad.
 Thanks for posting this interesting piece!”

-Stephanie Kilgour: (added October 2019): “I grew up there (83 High St.) and yes it’s haunted.
+Stephanie Kilgour wrote, “I grew up there (83 High St.) and yes it’s haunted.
 There was paranormal activity on many occasions….I’m not saying it was witches but there were spirits and they have been seen, heard and moved objects on more than one occasion and yes more than one sighting was in a rocking chair.
 I’m finding it funny how so many people have commented that it’s not haunted and they know the truth.
 I know the truth through my experience living in that house.”